Phetzxc/FRA333_HW3_6538_6571/README.md

 In `FRA333_HW3_38_71.py`, the Jacobian matrix is computed using the forward kinematics of an RRR (Revolute-Revolute-Revolute) robot.
 The Jacobian matrix can be divided into two main parts:

--  \( J_v \): The part that relates the linear velocity of the end-effector to the joint velocities.

--  \( J_w \): The part that relates the angular velocity of the end-effector to the joint velocities.

 As shown in the image, the Jacobian matrix (\( J \)) is expressed as: